 Project Green Ball® is the voluntary product stewardship organization of the tennis industry.
 We are a sustainability initiative to coordinate innovative recycling programs for used tennis balls.
-We support a variety of recycling programs, some of which result in the donation of surfaces based on the recycled balls to organizations servicing people with disabilities or life threatening diseases.
+We support a variety of recycling programs, some of which result in the donation of surfaces based on recycled balls to organizations servicing people with disabilities or life threatening diseases.

 Three hundred million tennis balls are manufactured worldwide each year (with over 125 million used in the US) and tons of balls are discarded into landfills each year.
 The balls decompose very slowly and take up space in landfills, reportedly producing methane gas and contributing to global warming.
 Everyone is aware of reuse applications for tennis balls – bottoms of chairs and walkers and as toys for dogs.
 But there is a limit to how many balls each year can be put to this purpose.
 And, even if reused, ultimately these balls still remain in the waste stream and wind up in landfills.
 There is no industry solution to recycling tennis balls.